pixijs/guides/_basics/graphics.md

 The PIXI.Graphics class is a complex beast, and so there are a number of things to be aware of when using it.

 Memory Leaks
-: The first has already been mentioned - call `delete()` on any Graphics object you no longer need to avoid memory leaks.
+: The first has already been mentioned - call `destroy()` on any Graphics object you no longer need to avoid memory leaks.

+Holes
+: Holes you create have to be contained in the shape (TODO: primitive shapes not working on canvas?)

 Changing Geometry
 : If you want to change the shape of a Graphics object, you don't need to delete and recreate it.
 Instead you can use the `clear()` function to reset the contents of the geometry list, then add new primitives as desired.
+Be careful of performance.

+Performance
+: Generally good.
+Prefer many smaller objects.
+Complexity of graphic is key driver, once over a given threshhold, won't be batched, which can impact performance

 Transparency
 : Because the Graphics object renders its primitives sequentially, be careful when using blend modes or partial transparency with overlapping geometry.
 Blend modes like ADD and MULTIPLY will work *on each primitive*, not on the final composite image.
 Similarly, partially transparent Graphics objects will look wrong if your geometry primitives overlap.
-(TODO: ways to overcome this?)
+Workaround: set filter = AlphaFilter, or use render texture

 ## Baking Into Texture